hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 ### Reasoning models

-The release of DeepSeek R1 &mdash; a model comparable to OpenAI’s o1 &mdash; alongside a paper detailing its full algorithmic approach, sparked a leap in the reasoning abilities of open-source models.
+The release of [DeepSeek R1](https://arxiv.org/abs/2501.12948) &mdash; a model comparable to OpenAI’s o1 &mdash; alongside a paper detailing its full algorithmic approach, sparked a leap in the reasoning abilities of open-source models.
 Interestingly, the authors hinted that the distilled R1 models could be further improved through Reinforcement Learning.

-{{< figure src="deepseek_paper_hint.png" caption="Section 3, page 14 of the DeepSeek R1 paper.
+{{< figure src="deepseek_paper_hint.png" caption="Section 3, page 14 of the [DeepSeek R1](https://arxiv.org/abs/2501.12948) paper.
 The authors basically left the further model improvement “as an excercise to the reader.”
 This paragraph also confirm effectiveness of SFT from reasoning traces of larger model." invertible="true" >}}

-Early reproduction efforts like [DeepScaleR](https://www.notion.so/19681902c1468005bed8ca303013a4e2?pvs=21) by the [Agentica](https://agentica-project.com/) team suggest that fine-tuning models like DeepSeek R1 might be far more affordable than expected.
+Early reproduction efforts like [DeepScaleR](https://www.notion.so/19681902c1468005bed8ca303013a4e2?pvs=21) by the [Agentica](https://agentica-project.com/) team suggest that fine-tuning models like the Distilled DeepSeek R1 might be far more affordable than expected.
 With even better data and a even smarter training curriculum, could we improve the distilled R1 models on a budget?
 That question led me to enter the [Kaggle's AIMO2 competition](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/overview).

 ### AIMO Prize